jengler22/jengler22/README.md

 <h3 align="center">Full Stack Developer</h3>
 <hr />
 <p align="center">
 Hello!
-My name is Jakob Engler, and I am a recent graduate of Prime Digital Academy.
+My name is Jakob Engler, and I will be graduating from Prime Digital Academy on July 18th 2023.
 I'm very exited about my new journey into software.
 </p>
 <br />
 <!--------------------- Interests ---------------------->